Get insider access

 Sony WH-1000XM4 Wireless

 The Sony WH-1000XM4 Wireless are better headphones for casual use than the Razer Barracuda Pro Wireless.
 The Sony are more comfortable, are better built, have a better noise isolation performance, and support multi-device pairing with up to two devices at once.
-If you're looking for gaming headphones that you can use more casually, the Razer have a better-performing integrated mic and a more neutral default sound profile, which some users may prefer.
+On the other hand, the Razer have a better-performing integrated mic.
 They also support Bluetooth and non-Bluetooth wireless, meaning you can connect them to your PlayStation or PC.

 Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset